404src/exocore/_articles/ccna-summary.md

 - Defines physical characteristics of the medium used to transfer data between devices.
 - For example, voltage levels, maximum transmission distances, physical connectors, cable specifications, etc.
 - Digital bits are converted into electrical (for wired connections) or radio (for wireless connections) signals.
-- All of the information in regarding cables, pin layouts, etc. is related to the Phyiscal Layer.
+- All of the information in regarding cables, pin layouts, etc. is related to the Physical Layer.

 Encapsulation - data moving from Layer 7 to Layer 1, the process of adding additional information when data is traveling in OSI or TCP/IP model.
 The additional information is added on the sender's side, starting from Application layer to Physical layer.